Harmontown/harmontown.github.io/docs/_episodes/328/index.md

 title:                "Twenty Sides of Booty"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan and Spencer swap roles, with Dan taking the role of Dungeon Master.
 Spencer auto-tunes himself, becoming a robot from a magical land.
 Jeff immerses himself in a Vietnam era character.
-Featuring Dan Harmon, Jeff Bryan Davis and Spencer Crittenden.
 showDate:
 releaseDate:          "2018-11-22 11:00:00Z"
 duration:             "02:05:08"